Cork City F.C.: 2020s

+Tim Clancy replaced Richie Holland as coach towards the end of 2023, and was first team manager at the start of the 2024 season.
+A "youthful" and "experiment[al]" Cork City side were knocked out of the 2023-2024 Munster Senior Cup by Wilton United at the last-16 stage.
+The club started the 2024 League of Ireland First Division season with a 17-game unbeaten run.
+In August 2024, with the club "closing on an immediate return" to the Premier Division, Cork City re-signed former players Ruairí Keating (released from St Patrick's Athletic) and Sean Maguire (released from Carlisle United).
+With six games to spare and after a 12-game unbeaten run, Cork City secured the First Division title and automatic promotion after a win against UCD in early September 2024.

+After a series of losses during the 2025 Premier Division season, and owing to an "accumulation of factors", Tim Clancy quit as Cork City manager following a 2-1 defeat to Derry City in May 2025.
+While Ger Nash, who replaced Clancy, lead the club to the 2025 FAI Cup final, Cork City were officially relegated to the First Division during October 2015, with three league games still to play.
+While the FAI Cup final in November provided what Nash called a "chance for a bit of redemption", defeat to Shamrock Rovers in the cup final concluded what was described in the Irish Examiner as a "miserable season".

 Ownership

 Until 2022, Cork City FC was owned by its supporters through a supporters' trust – the Friends of the Rebel Army Society (FORAS).
 FORAS came into existence during 2008, when financial issues resulted in a period of examinership, and the club's then holding company was wound up in 2010.
 FORAS entered a team into the 2010 League of Ireland First Division, before re-acquiring rights to the name "Cork City Football Club", and being promoted back to the premier division for the 2012 season.
-As of February 2022, the club remained within the ownership of the trust, however in December 2022, FORAS members approved the transfer of ownership to businessman Dermot Usher, with 86% support for the proposal.
+As of February 2022, the club remained within the ownership of the trust, however in December 2022, FORAS members approved the transfer of ownership to businessman Dermot Usher, former CEO of Sonas Bathrooms, with 86% support for the proposal.

+After Usher took over, some fans expressed dissatisfaction at a perceived "disproportionate" increase in ticket prices at the start of the 2025 season.
+Usher held a fan forum, in mid-2025, where he reportedly reasserted his financial commitment to the club, but stated that a decrease in ticket prices "would not be financially sustainable for the club".
+A fan protest, focused on Usher's ownership, team performance and ticket prices, was held ahead of Cork City's win against St. Pats on 3 October 2025 in the 2025 FAI Cup semi-final.

 Stadium

 Cork City play their home games at Turners Cross – a 7,365 all-seater stadium on the southside of Cork City.
 The stadium is rented, as part of a long-term agreement, from the Munster Football Association.